Robrowno/django-raceway/TESTING.md

 ### Current Python Errors/Issues/Explanations:

-- Only 1 known python linting issue across the entire workspace, being that of line 320 in /checkout/views.py where a line is too long by 2 characters.
+- Only 1 known python linting issue across the entire workspace, being that of line 310 in /checkout/views.py where a line is too long.
 Due to this being a url, and a pretty specific one from Stripe as well, I opted to follow best practice and to leave it as is for this one exception in order to ensure reliability of the checkout on the site.
 I believe reliability takes priority over anything else.
+I am very much following [this Principal](https://peps.python.org/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds)

 ---